iamsk/collaborative-gym/README.md

 The agent can be implemented using any framework of your choice.
 Feel free to check out our example agents for reference.

+## Add a New Task Environment
+The supported task environments are under `collaborative_gym/envs`.
+To add a new task environment:
+1. Create a new file under `collaborative_gym/envs` that inherits from [`CoEnv`](collaborative_gym/core.py).
+Register your environment class with `@EnvFactory.register("id_for_your_task")`.
+2. Configure the environment settings:
+    - Define `self.task_description` in natural language.
+    - Specify action space, private and public observation spaces.
+    - Optionally specify `self.example_question` and `self.example_trajectory` if you want to add task demo when running demo agents.
+3. Implement `self.step()` to define the environment logic.
+4. Add your environment class to [collaborative_gym/envs/__init__.py](collaborative_gym/envs/__init__.py).
+You can now use your environment by referencing its registered ID.

+To integrate your task into the user interface, see [frontend/workbench/README.md](frontend/workbench/README.md).

 ## Contributions
 If you have any questions or suggestions, please feel free to open an issue or pull request.
 We welcome contributions to add more task environments & agents and improve the codebase!
+- Contributed collaborative agents can be deployed on [our research preview](https://cogym.saltlab.stanford.edu/) for evaluation once we verify its functionalities.
+- Besides contributing task environments directly, you can also [request a new task](https://github.com/SALT-NLP/collaborative-gym/issues/new?template=task_environment_request.md) you would like to see officially supported in Co-Gym or vote for existing requests.

 Contact person: [Yijia Shao](mailto:shaoyj@stanford.edu), [Vinay Samuel](mailto:vsamuel@andrew.cmu.edu), and [Yucheng Jiang](mailto:yuchengj@stanford.edu)